unitedstates/federal_spending/README.md

 - [ ] GSA SmartPay Data

+This repository uses Python and Django to download, clean and normalize spending data, with an option to insert it into a database.
+All data processing includes an intermediate step that dumps the data into clean csvs.
+If you wish to use a framework other than Django or database other than Postgresql, you can use the intermediary CSVs to import.

 Usage
 ----------

 To get started, install the dependencies while in an [activated python virtal environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and using [pip](http://www.pip-installer.org/en/latest/installing.html)

     pip install -r requirements.txt